ddrachau/eternity/additional-files/documents/deployment.md

 password for the user neo4j
 * Retrieve the Neo4j JDBC driver from `https://github.com/neo4j-contrib/neo4j-jdbc` - you might use
 `http://dist.neo4j.org/neo4j-jdbc/neo4j-jdbc-2.0.1-SNAPSHOT-jar-with-dependencies.jar`
+* If you want to run the integration tests the application server have to provide an additional datasource `Neo4jDSTest`.
+You should create an additional database (extract a second instance of neo4j) and configure it for a different port (`NEO4J_HOME/conf/neo4j-server.properties` e.g. change 7474 to 7476 and 7473 to 7475).
+Remember to change the user password as well
+* You can use the same database for dev and tests but please remember to execute the init script after running the tests

 ### Application server